akashqchem/Machine_Learning_Classification_Models/README.md

 4. Evaluating model performance using metrics such as accuracy, precision, recall, and confusion matrix.

-5. How complex models like Kernel SVM or Random Forest improve upon simpler ones such as Logistic Regression.
+5. How complex models like Kernel SVM or Random Forest improve upon simpler ones, such as Logistic Regression.

 All projects are implemented in Google Colab notebooks (.ipynb) using the Diabetes Classification dataset sourced from publicly available platforms such as Kaggle, created purely for self-learning and experimentation.